Thursday, November 21, 2024

 Short message service

 Short message service is the most common packet service that is supported on digital cellular networks like GSM, IS-136, EDGE and PDC (packet data service).
 It is a store-and-forward/packet mode service that provides inter-working with the various applications and services within a fixed network.
-For message transfer between relevant network entities, control and signalling channels (instead of normal traffic channels) are generally used for data transmission.
+For message transfer between relevant network entities, control and signaling channels (instead of normal traffic channels) are generally used for data transmission.

 General packet radio service (GPRS)